Jay-study-nildana/FrontEndForStudents/NodeJSForStudents/RedisHelloWorld/README.md

 hello world project showcasing redis with bull mq inside a node js project.

+Note: This project does not do any actual controller or worker in action.
+It only shows you how to configure redis and bullmq and perform a simple 'smoke test'. use this to understand how bullmq and redis work.
+After looking at this project go to the project, 'nest-redis-mq-hw' inside 'NestJS' folder for the full redis, bullmq and worker in action.

 # .env file

 fill the values of the env file.